boydaihungst/mediainfo.yazi/README.md

 ![subrip](assets/2025-02-15-16-51-11.png)

 - There are more extensions which are supported by mediainfo.
+Just add file's MIME type to `previewers`, `preloaders`.

 ## Installation